zenrocklabs/zenrock-docs/docs/docs/zrChain/dmpc.md

 MPC offers the possibility of storing crypto assets without compromising security.
 But when the devices running the MPC protocol are centralized, a single point of failure is reintroduced.

 Zenrock's MPC distributes private key shares over a distributed MPC architecture, completely eliminating the single point of failure.
 Each MPC Node on the network has its own secrets.
-But the loss of a single secret doesn’t give an attacker any advantage in gaining control over the digital assets.
+But the loss of a single secret doesn't give an attacker any advantage in gaining control over the digital assets.

 Instead of hacking a single machine and walking away with the private key, a hacker would need to compromise all the machines in the MPC Network.